Pacific Explorer deck plans

 - (pool deck 12 aft) Ice Cream Bar was transformed into P&O AU's signature "New Zealand Natural Ice Cream".
 Turtle Cove (kids lounge) was renamed to Youth Center.
 Shark Shack (teens lounge) was renamed to Teen Center.
 Lotus Spa was renamed to Elemis Day Spa.
 Platinum Studio was renamed to Photo Studio.

 - (lido deck 14) Horizon Buffet was transformed into The Pantry (marketplace).
-Movies Under The Stars (outdoor theater) was renamed to Big Screen.
+Movies Under The Stars (outdoor theatre) was renamed to Big Screen.
 Seaview Bar (aft) was renamed to The Oasis (adults deck).

 - For the ship transformation were hired over 1000 contractor workers who spent over 200,000 hours fitting the vessel with 25,000 m2 of new carpets, painting 10,000 m2 of walls, installing more than 3,000 units of new furniture and around 1,200 pieces of artwork.
 The hull was adorned the P&O Australia's new Southern Cross livery, introduced on Pacific Dawn in March 2017.